ULHPC/tutorials/parallel/basics/README.md

   $> mpicc -f openmp -Wall -O2 src/hello_hybrid.c -o bin/mvapich2_hello_hybrid
   ```
 * (__only__ if you have trouble to compile): `make hybrid`
-* Execute the generated binaries multiple times.
-What do you notice?
+* Execute the generated binaries (see above tips)
 * Exit your interactive session (`exit` or `CTRL-D`)
-* Adapt the MPI launcher to allow for batch jobs submissions.
+* Adapt the MPI launcher to allow for batch jobs submissions over hybrid programs
   ```bash
   ############### iris cluster (slurm) ###############
   $> sbatch ./launcher.hybrid.sh